SeaOfWolf/Security-Education/README.md

 - Nice to work with, split views are great and I like [OhMyZSH](https://ohmyz.sh/) to make things look nicer

 **Colour and Design**: [Colour Contrast by WebAIM](https://webaim.org/resources/contrastchecker/)
-- Accesibility is key, not just important.
-This is a nice simple colour contrast tool that's easy to use and means you can start by making sure you're making accessible deciisons from the start.
+- Accessibility is key, not just important.
+This is a nice simple colour contrast tool that's easy to use and means you can start by making sure you're making accessible decisions from the start.
 There's a lot more in colour theory you can go into but this is just a nice simple tool.

 ---

 ## Security papers 📜

-A collection of `seminal` papers folks have suggested, meaning that they should remain relatively fresh as they are considered highly influencial.
+A collection of `seminal` papers folks have suggested, meaning that they should remain relatively fresh as they are considered highly influential.
 Note, this isn't a list of "the best security papers", you don't have to (and maybe shouldn't) agree with everything written, read critically.
 Some of these are grabbed from [some collecting the amazing Helen Patton did](https://hpatton.medium.com/a-curated-list-of-security-readings-65de623e9c48.).

 **New to academic literature?**
 _Skim judiciously_.
 You can get the key ideas of most papers just by reading the abstract, the introduction, and conclusion sections.
 After that, dive deeper into the other sections if you’re interested.
 [How to read a paper](https://github.com/papers-we-love/papers-we-love?tab=readme-ov-file#how-to-read-a-paper) (this github repo is an excellent resource called Papers We Love, worth checking out for papers across soooo many topics).